John Arbuthnot: Biography

 In his mid-life, Arbuthnot, complaining of the work of Edmund Curll, among others, who commissioned and invented a biography as soon as an author died, said, "Biography is one of the new terrors of death," and so a biography of Arbuthnot is made difficult by his own reluctance to leave records.
 Alexander Pope noted to Joseph Spence that Arbuthnot allowed his infant children to play with, and even burn, his writings.
 Throughout his professional life, Arbuthnot exhibited a strong humility and social conviviality, and his friends often complained that he did not take sufficient credit for his own work.

-Arbuthnot was born in Arbuthnot, Kincardineshire, on the north-eastern coast of Scotland, son of Rev Alexander Arbuthnot, an Episcopalian priest and Margaret, née Lammie.
+Arbuthnot was born in Arbuthnot, Kincardineshire, on the north-eastern coast of Scotland, son of Margaret (née Lammie) and Rev Alexander Arbuthnot, an Episcopalian priest.
 He may have graduated with an arts degree from Marischal College in 1685.
-Where John's brothers took part in Jacobite causes in 1689, he remained with his father.
+Where Arbuthnot's brothers took part in Jacobite causes in 1689, he remained with his father.
 These brothers included Robert, who fled after fighting for King James VII in 1689 and became a banker in Rouen and half-brother George, who fled to France and became a wine merchant.
 However, when William and Mary came to the throne and the Scottish and English parliaments required all ministers to swear allegiance to them as king and queen, Arbuthnot's father did not comply.
 As a non-juror, he was removed from his church, and John was there to take care of affairs when, in 1691, his father died.

 Arbuthnot went to London in 1691, where he is supposed to have supported himself by teaching mathematics (which had been his formal course of study).
 He lodged with William Pate, whom Swift knew and called a "bel esprit".
 He published Of the Laws of Chance in 1692, translated from Christiaan Huygens's De ratiociniis in ludo aleae.
 This was the first work on probability published in English.
 The work, which applied the field of probability to common games, was a success, and Arbuthnot became the private tutor of one Edward Jeffreys, son of Jeffrey Jeffreys, an MP.
 He remained Jeffreys's tutor when the latter attended University College, Oxford in 1694, and he there met the variety of scholars then teaching mathematics and medicine, including Dr John Radcliffe, Isaac Newton, and Samuel Pepys.
 However, Arbuthnot lacked the money to be a full-time student and was already well educated, although informally.
 He went to the University of St Andrews and enrolled as a doctoral student in medicine on 11 September 1696.
 The very same day he defended seven theses on medicine and was awarded the doctorate.